grig23/primetime.en/help/programming/tvsdk-2.7-for-android/content-playback-options/trick-play-implement/r-psdk-android-2.7-trick-play-apis.md

 ---
 description: TVSDK includes methods, properties, and events to determine valid rates, current rates, whether trick play is supported, and other functionality that are related to fast forward and rewind.
-seo-description: TVSDK includes methods, properties, and events to determine valid rates, current rates, whether trick play is supported, and other functionality that are related to fast forward and rewind.
-seo-title: Rate-change API elements
 title: Rate-change API elements
-uuid: 3554bf45-9419-4740-8a0e-484fc14c7436
 ---

 # Rate-change API elements {#rate-change-api-elements}